Krish14505/group_project/README.md

 2) Airplane list page: This page will simulate an airline keeping a list of airplanes that it has in the company.
 You should be able to add new planes to your company’s list of planes, view current planes or delete planes that were sold or are too old to fly anymore.

-3)Flights list page: This page will simulate an airline keeping a list of flights between two cities.
+3) Flights list page: This page will simulate an airline keeping a list of flights between two cities.
 You should be able to add new flights to your company’s list of routes, view current flights or delete flights that are no longer offered.

 4) Reservation page: This page will simulate an airline booking a customer on a flight.
 You should be able to add new reservations for customers on a given